House Price Predictions roundup

 Irrespective of what house prices are doing this year, the many developers that we are working with are still struggling on all fronts, they have little ‘footfall' which is people coming to their show homes to buy, they are still struggling to get finance for developments, especially apartments, and more so outside of London and the major cities.
 Finally, people are afraid of off-plan property sales because of their lack of knowledge, so forward financing through off-plan sales is barely non-existent.

-This means that huge opportunity exists for savvy investors who are prepared to negotiate (or have us do it for them).
+This means that huge opportunity exists for savvy investors who are prepared to negotiate price predictions (or have us do it for them).
 It's a buyers market 100% and with 10% – 25% discounts off the current market value (which is often 40-60% below Peak 2007 prices, they cannot and will not fall further.

 Add to this that Affordability to back with yields of 8% commonplace and you have a great investment even with moderate interest rate rises.